burnedpopcorn/OpenBacon2/notes/README/README.txt

 	A Bacon2 Decompilation
 		by burnedpopcorn180

-GameMaker Version Used: 2024.8
+GameMaker Version Used: 2024.8.1.171

 Uses Scribble 8.2, Mr Unown's FMOD Wrapper and Collisions, Gameframe, RT Shell

-Probably my best Decomp to date, since I organized them myself without stealing it And I manually checked all code (Objects and Sprites) Plus Enums!
+Probably my best Decomp to date, since I organized them myself without stealing it And I manually checked all code (Objects, Sprites, and Room CC) Plus Enums!

 The Audio related Crashes from the original build are still here, but you can simply just remove them